talktobrent/GIMP/README.md

 # GIMP
-SOme examples of my GIMP work
+Some examples of my GIMP work